symbol/symbol-docs/source/concepts/aggregate-transaction.rst

 Sending multiple transactions together
 ======================================

-Dan announces an AggregateTransaction that merges two TransferTransactions.
+Dan announces an AggregateTransaction that merges two transfer transactions.

 As Dan is the only required signatory, the transaction is considered complete after he signed.
 After announcing it to the network, Alice and Bob will receive the mosaics at the same time.